 Four volumes of SUITCASE Magazine, with a new issue delivered to your door each quarter

-With almost nine million people living in London, dating is a pretty tricky business.
-By the time you actually find someone you want to spend time with, you’ve then got to navigate the minefield that is picking a location that says cool but not try hard, while not being too far from what you usually like to do (pretending to love Aston Martin DB5’s, Star Wars and/ or the Six Nations is only going to land you in hot water further down the line).
+With almost nine-million people living in London, dating is a pretty tricky business.
+By the time you actually find someone you want to spend time with, you’ve then got to navigate the minefield that is picking a location that says cool but not try hard, as well as not being too far from what you usually like to do (pretending to love Star Wars and/or Love Island is only going to land you in hot water further down the line).
 Having gone on some of the worst dates ever (and we mean The Worst), it’s become clear that it actually doesn’t really matter where you go – dinner at Sketch will never make up for borderline fascist views and mouth-breathing.
 But a helping hand never goes amiss.
 With that in mind, we’ve drawn up a list of places which won’t distract you from your date, but will provide a pleasant backdrop.
-Think flattering lighting, optimum noise levels and easy escape routes (joking…sort of).
+Think flattering lighting, optimum noise levels and easy escape routes (joking… sort of).
 Tried and tested, these are the ultimate date spots – all you’ve got to do is find a worthy candidate.

 From traditional chorizo small plates to the deliciously inventive (think grilled quail with alioli) Barrafina is a great spot for a non-committal dinner.
 Sample some charcuterie and cheese, followed by hot tapas and simultaneously test your date’s sharing skills.
 If he offers you the last ham croqueta, he’s a keeper.
 A great choice for vegetarians, head to the original location in Soho – on sunny days Dean Street throngs with people – for a chilled vibe.
 Opt for their Adelaide Street branch if you’re looking to book ahead (a good idea to ensure your conversation doesn’t run out before your table is ready).